rawmodel/framework/README.md

 **arrayExclusionValidator(options)**: Function

-> Validates that the specified property is not in an array of values.
+> Validates that the specified array property is not in an array of values.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------